-One woman shares her weight-loss struggle, and explains how finally getting an ADHD diagnosis and treatment helped her take control of her health — and shed 80 pounds to boot.
+One woman shares her weight-loss struggle, and explains how finally getting an ADHD diagnosis and treatment with Adderall helped her take control of her health — and shed 80 pounds to boot.

 “I didn’t recognize you with your new hairstyle.”

-Folks often don’t know what to say about my 80-pound ADHD weight loss story.
+Folks often don’t know what to say about my 80-pound weight loss.
 Even though my hair hasn’t changed that much, just about everything else about the way I look and feel has.
-The attention feels a little misplaced, however, because what I found was even better than the perfect diet.
+The attention feels a little misplaced, however, because what I found was even better than the perfect food plan.

-Before I had children, it was quick and painless to lose a few pounds here and there.
+Before I had children — and before I was diagnosed with attention deficit hyperactivity disorder (ADHD) — it was quick and painless to lose a few pounds here and there.
 It wasn’t until I lost the structure of a workday and enjoyed the freedom of pregnancy weight gain that my weight really became a problem.
-For years I went back and forth — losing 40 pounds on a shake diet or another rigorous plan, and then gaining back even more.
+For years I went back and forth — losing 40 pounds by drinking only shakes or another rigorous plan, and then gaining back even more.